 A billion bucks really is a lot of money after all.

-Harrah’s Entertainment Chairman and Chief Executive Officer Gary Loveman told people attending the convention’s “State of the Industry” roundtable that the financial crunch has put an end to the days when casino companies could land unsecured funding for projects at low rates — at least for as long the head of the world’s largest gaming company expects to be in the business.
+Harrah’s Entertainment Chairman and Chief Executive Officer Gary Loveman told people attending the convention’s “State of the Industry” roundtable that the financial crunch has put an end to the days when casino companies could land unsecured funding for projects at low rates — at least for as long as the head of the world’s largest gaming company expects to be in the business.

 Gaming companies have been in what he called an “arms race” to build new casinos to grow their revenues, but the economic problems facing the nation are forcing them to undergo a “significant sea change in the way in which the balance sheets of these businesses are structured.”

 Casino companies were caught spending money “like drunken sailors” when the downturn hit, Loveman said.
 And many of the regional and destination resorts the companies were building with cheap credit were bringing in very low investment returns.

 “I think the industry is going to have to get accustomed to the notion that not every project is a good project — and $1 billion is a lot of money, after all.”

 The current liquidity crisis, which Loveman said poses a bigger threat to the gaming industry than the short-term decline in consumer spending that has cut revenues at gaming companies, will force the industry to change the way it finances new development.

 “The industry is going to have to get accustomed to negotiating this,” Loveman said, noting that the liquidity crisis has put an “acute stranglehold” on gaming companies that racked up large debt during the boom times.

 The economic slowdown has also changed the way the world’s largest slot technology maker approaches its business.